 The conference president is the presiding elder of the conference church, and the work normally carried by the clerk and the treasurer is handled by the conference secretary and treasurer.
-Since the church has no board, all business normally conducted by a local church board is conducted by the conference committee, which also appoints delegates from the conference church to the conference session.
-Membership Record-The church should have one membership record.
-Names are added or removed only on the vote of the church or at death.
-(See pp. 81, 82.)
-Under no circumstances should a church keep a retired membership list.
+Since the church has no board, all business normally conducted by a local church board is conducted by the conference executive committee, which also appoints delegates from the conference church to the conference session.

+Membership Record-The church should have one current, regularly updated membership record.
+Names are added or removed only on the vote of the church, at death, or at the member's request.
+(See p.
+87.)